Zinwaiyan274/Mentalism-magic-card-trck-001/README.md

 # Mentalism-magic-card-trck-001
-Combining magic, mentalism trick with code.
+Combining magic, mentalism trick with AI.
 This is my first NLP project.